 Mix the noodles and peas together and toss with the sesame oil which will prevent the noodles from sticking together.

 Cooking the Chicken

-Ideally, you could grill your chicken which would probably take 15-20 minutes depending on the size of your chicken breasts.
+Ideally, you could grill your chicken which would probably take 15-20 minutes depending on the size of your chicken pieces.
 I cooked mine in a cast iron pan though.

-If you’re using cast iron, get your pan hot over medium-high heat and then add your chicken breasts.
+If you’re using cast iron, get your pan hot over medium-high heat and then add your chicken breasts or thighs.
 Sear them for about 4 minutes per side until they are nice and browned.
-Then transfer the pan to a 350 degree oven and finish cooking the breasts which will probably take 20-25 minutes depending on size.
+Then transfer the pan to a 350 degree oven and finish cooking the chicken which will probably take about 20 minutes depending on size.